 Dear Friends of the Pub Quiz,

-Here are five questions from last week’s quiz:
+Here are three questions from last week’s quiz:

 - Sequels.
 This year in 2015 we saw the release of a sequel whose May 15–17 $69M opening weekend gross set a record for a first-time director, in this case Elizabeth Banks.
 Name the film.

 - Food and Drink.
 In South Africa, what T substance is used to give boiled white rice a golden color?

 - Pop Culture – Music.
 In what decade did the band New Order release the most albums and have the most hits on the US dance charts?